mxchinegod/digits/README.md

 ## 📜 Provided Scripts ✨

-##### Digits Pro provides some useful scripts to help you quick start development, build for production, code style check, and test.
+##### Digits AI provides some useful scripts to help you quick start development, build for production, code style check, and test.

 ##### Scripts provided in `package.json`.
 It's safe to modify or add additional scripts, but here are the defaults: